 Multiple Defendants in Drug Trafficking Cases

-How often drug trafficking cases involve multiple defendants is uncertain, but it does happen.
+How often drug trafficking charges in Ft Lauderdale involve multiple defendants is uncertain, but it does happen.
 A case that involves multiple defendants is a situation where a defendant can better their individual situation by cooperating with the state.
 The government would take a look at multiple defendants, decide who the most culpable defendant is, and make a decision as to who they would work with in an effort to target the most culpable of the co-defendants.

 Hiring a Ft.
 Lauderdale Drug Trafficking Lawyer

 Enforcement is heavy in South Florida due to its location.
-All points of entry, whether it be the airports (Fort Lauderdale/Hollywood International Airport, Miami Airport, West Palm) or ports, are closely monitored.
-Because drug trafficking charges have a high area of interest in law enforcement, they are heavily prosecuted.
+All points of entry, whether it be the airports or ports, are closely monitored.
+Because drug trafficking charges have a high area of interest in Law Enforcement, they are heavily prosecuted.

-It is important for anyone who is either being investigated with a drug trafficking case or arrested and facing prosecution for a drug trafficking case in Fort Lauderdale, to seek the services of a Ft.
-Lauderdale drug trafficking lawyer who has experience dealing with drugs and drug trafficking cases.
+It is important for anyone who is either being investigated with a drug trafficking case or arrested and facing prosecution for Fort Lauderdale drug trafficking charges, to seek the services of a Lawyer who has experience dealing with drugs and drug trafficking cases.
 Call Leifert & Leifert now for help protecting your rights.